-Looks like it wasn’t Wordpress’ or GoDaddy’s fault that I had such a tough time upgrading The New Businesses Blog yesterday.
+Looks like it wasn’t WordPress’ or GoDaddy’s fault that I had such a tough time upgrading The New Businesses Blog yesterday.
 I don’t know if I should feel good about that or if I should feel like a dunce.

 After yesterday’s near miss, I was kind of afraid to update my two bigger blogs, Saving Without A Budget and Daily Fuel Economy Tip- if anything because if I were to have lost either of those two, I would definitely have taken a long walk off a short pier.
 Thankfully (or unfortunately, depending on who you ask) everything went to plan today and both blogs are up and running just fine.

-Now that I’ve had a day to tool around with the latest version of Wordpress, I have to say that I’m pretty impressed with the changes.
+Now that I’ve had a day to tool around with the latest version of WordPress, I have to say that I’m pretty impressed with the changes.
 While I certainly wasn’t displeased with the older version of WP, the newer version is much better.
 Here’s why:

 • The admin section of WP was completely streamlined and is much more intuitive and less cluttered.